PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/CloneItemsBoxCopy.md

 1. Setup your party and box like the above image:
 2. You are indoors standing a place with no moving NPCs. (such as a Pokémon center)
 3. Your cursor in the menu is over "Pokémon".
+4. The menu is closed.
+(You're in the overworld with no menu open.)
-4. Start the program in the game.
+5. Start the program in the game.

 <img src="images/CloneItemsBoxCopy-2.png">